elisgitpage/LETS-BUILD-GPT-LECTURE/README.md

-Following allowing with the 'Let's Build GPT' youtube lecture from Andrej Karpathy
+Following along with the 'Let's Build GPT' youtube lecture from Andrej Karpathy